 THE WRONG FOODS

-There’s a medley of foods that can trigger gas and bloating, either because of digestive enzyme deficiencies, immune-mediated inflammatory pathways, or microbial fermentation processes (digestive microbes eating and fermenting your foods).
+There is a medley of foods that can trigger gas and bloating, either because of digestive enzyme deficiencies, immune-mediated inflammatory pathways or microbial fermentation processes (digestive microbes eating and fermenting your foods).
 The most problematic foods that can cause bloating are:

-Dairy products contain the sugar, lactose, which can be difficult to digest, especially if your body lacks the enzyme, lactase, that breaks down lactose.
+Dairy products contain sugar, lactose, which can be difficult to digest, especially if your body lacks the enzyme, lactase, which breaks down lactose.
 Dairy* also contains the protein, casein, which is one of the most problematic proteins to digest leading to inflammation, immune reactions, and can cause bloating.

 *If you’re concerned about your body’s response to dairy or gluten, I recommend taking a food sensitivity test called the IgG Food MAP test which will measure your reactivity to gluten, wheat, cheese, milk, yogurt, and about 190 other foods and yeasts.

 **If you want to test for your levels of zonulin and find out if you have a leaky gut syndrome, I recommend the GI-MAP Microbial test and/or the Intestinal Permeability Test.
 These tests may help diagnose your digestive issues.